 The challenge

 Censored Brew Co. was developed as a reaction to this environment — a fictional brewery exploring what happens when a brand decides to push back against restriction by embracing it directly.
+Created as a self-initiated concept project, it demonstrates how a simple strategic idea can evolve into a complete brand system.

 Rather than avoiding censorship, the challenge was to turn it into a point of view, and build a brand that could exist within that tension.